♫ Listening to: Cat Fancy by Tacocat ♫

 Melt the vegan chocolate chips in a double boiler or in the microwave.
 Cool to touch.

-Dip the pretzels one by one into the chocolate, scrape off the excess, and set them onto a parchment paper lined cutting board.
+Dip the pretzel cat whiskers one by one into the chocolate, scrape off the excess, and set them onto a parchment paper lined cutting board.

 Transfer the remaining melted vegan chocolate chips to a piping bag or squeeze bottle.

-Chill the facial features in the fridge or freezer.
+Chill the cat’s facial features in the fridge or freezer.

 Open the chocolate sandwich cookie.
 Remove the filling.
 Shape 2 small balls with the cream filling and press the balls onto the inside of the sandwich cookies.
 Set aside.

-Use this template for the ears (or you can just draw them yourself).
+Use this template for the cat ears (or you can just draw them yourself).

-Cut 4 large ear pieces of the white felt.
+Cut 4 large cat ear pieces of the white felt.

 Cut 2 of the smaller pieces of the pink felt.